chloneda/vim-cheatsheet/resources/README_EN.md

 ,                   # Reverse the direction to find the last character search command (f/t command)
 tx                  # Search the current line before the specified string
 fx                  # Search the current line to the specified string
+<Esc>               # Abandon the search.
+For example, after starting the f command, I found that I wanted to use the F command, and the <Esc> exit key gave up the search
 ```
+Note: The <Esc> key can abort most commands.

 **Replace command in normal mode**